Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Which FE/PE prep course is better, School of PE or PPI2Pass?

-Trying to decide between PPI2Pass and School of PE is a very hard call.
-Both companies offer top-tier prep options that rate out very highly, but ultimately, we grade School of PE’s course as being slightly better.
+Both companies offer top-tier prep options that rate out very highly, but ultimately, we grade the courses from PPI2Pass as being slightly better.

 What is the main difference between PPI2Pass and School of PE?